neondatabase/website/content/docs/ai/ai-concepts.md

 ## What are embeddings?

 When working with unstructured data, a common objective is to transform it into a more structured format that is easier to analyze and retrieve.
 This transformation can be achieved through the use of 'embeddings', which are vectors containing an array of floating-point numbers that represent the features or dimensions of the data.
-For example, a sentence like "The cow jumped over the moon" could  represented by an embedding that looks like this: [0.5, 0.3, 0.1].
+For example, a sentence like "The cow jumped over the moon" could be represented by an embedding that looks like this: [0.5, 0.3, 0.1].

 The advantage of embeddings is that they allow us to measure similarity between different pieces of text.
 By calculating the distance between two embeddings, we can assess their relatedness - the smaller the distance, the greater the similarity, and vice versa.
 This quality is particularly useful as it enables embeddings to capture the underlying meaning of the text.